PacktPublishing/Spring-Framework-Master-Class-Java-Spring-the-Modern-Way/README.md

 in28Minutes is creating amazing solutions for you to learn Spring Boot, Full Stack and the Cloud - Docker, Kubernetes, AWS, React, Angular etc. - [Check out all our courses here](https://github.com/in28minutes/learn)

 ![in28MinutesLearningRoadmap-July2019.png](https://github.com/in28minutes/in28Minutes-Course-Roadmap/raw/master/in28MinutesLearningRoadmap-July2019.png)
+### Download a free PDF

+ <i>If you have already purchased a print or Kindle version of this book, you can get a DRM-free PDF version at no cost.<br>Simply click on the link to claim your free PDF.</i>
+<p align="center"> <a href="https://packt.link/free-ebook/9781788994576">https://packt.link/free-ebook/9781788994576 </a> </p>